CityOfNewYork/patterns-cli/readme.md

 🤓 Serving ./dist/ to http://localhost:7000
 ```

 Open up **http://localhost:7000/accordion** to see the Accordion Component page.
 Want to make a change?
 For development purposes we'll want to run the server as well as watch scripts and reload when changes are made.
-The CLI uses [Concurrently](https://www.npmjs.com/package/concurrently) to run multiple commands so the binary is available to execute the same way **@pttrn** is.
-Combine the **@pttrn** `default` command with the `serve` command.
+The CLI uses [Concurrently](https://www.npmjs.com/package/concurrently) to run multiple commands so the binary is available to execute in the same way.
+Combine the `default` command with the `serve` command.
 Adding the `-w` or `--watch` flag enable change detection on both commands:

 ```shell
 $ npx concurrently 'pttrn -w' 'pttrn serve -w'